lim44104/STAY-HOME/README.md

 ### Plans for additional features to be implemented in the future
 1. Allows user to create an account.
-2. Allows user to get the news of COVID-19.
+2. Allows user to get news of COVID-19.

 ## Technologies Used